szageda/keeb-utils/Windows/AutoHotkey/README.md

 ## Usage

-Keeb-Utils runs as a background process.
+Keeb Utils runs as a background process.

-* **System Tray**: Look for the Keeb-Utils icon in the system tray to confirm the script is active.
+* **System Tray**: Look for the Keeb Utils icon in the system tray to confirm the script is active.
 * **Exit**: Right-click the system tray icon and select **Exit** to stop the script.
 * **Administrator Privileges**: To ensure the script functions in all windows (including Task Manager or installers), **run AutoHotkey as Administrator**.
 Without elevated privileges, the script cannot intercept keys in applications that have higher permission levels than the script itself.